Testing a VPN Chrome extension is a very different process to testing a regular VPN.

 We Recommend: Encryption via a robust, provable standard, back by a strong logging policy.

-This is the most important factor of all, which is why it makes up such a large percentage of the overall score.
+This is the most important factor of all, which is why it makes up such a large percentage of the overall rating.

 The Chrome Web Store is full of extensions marketing themselves as ‘VPNs’, ‘proxies’, ‘unblockers’, ‘spoofers’, and everything in between.